 SIS - Student Information System.
 Synergy SIS is the SFUSD student data system of record.

 SSC - School Site Council.
 A group at each school representing parents, students, community members, and school staff in the school governance process.

 SST - Student Success Team.
 A problem-solving and coordinating structure that assists students, families and teacher to seek solutions to maximize student potential.

 TK - Transitional Kindergarten.
-An EED school housed at a Pre-K site conducting the transitional kindergarten curriculum.
+An EED school housed at a Pre-K or K-5 school site conducting the transitional kindergarten curriculum.